 Attendance is mandatory and is absolutely critical to your success in this course.
 This course has a collaborative nature and requires both your physical and your intellectual presence.
 Accordingly, if you miss more than two (2) classes, your participation grade will be lowered ten points for each additional absence.
 This does not mean that you have two "freebies."
 This means that you have two separate days in which to handle those inevitable days when you are sick or are otherwise unable to attend class.
 Use them judiciously.
 Likewise, perfect attendance will be favorably considered.
+You will sign a daily attendance sheet.
+If you do not sign it, you are considered absent.
 Besides, the classes will prove to be a joy and you wouldn't want to miss them anyway.
 The baseline attendance policy in the 2023-24 Francis Marion University catalog concerning Fs and Ws will be adhered to as well, which states that if you are absent more than twice the number of class days in the week, you will be dropped with an F.